Mo - Do: 9 - 16 Uhr

 The degree program

-Modern physic has decisively characterised our view of the world.
-Physics is the basis of all engineering and natural sciences and many technology developments are impossible to imagine without understanding the physical interrelations.
-The bachelor's degree program offers a comprehensive overview of the elements and principles of physics and thereby open up access to the current research facilities such as elementary particle physics, astrophysics, quantum optics or solid-state physics.
-Additionally, there is the corresponding training in mathematics and teaching of interdisciplinary qualifications such as writing of scientific texts, technically-scientific programming and lecture competence in German and English.
-Additionally, students acquire wire-spread knowledge in the practice-related area of physics and focusing on areas of other natural sciences and areas of engineering.
+Modern physics has decisively shaped our view of the world.
+Physics is the basis of all engineering and natural sciences and many technological developments would be impossible to imagine without an understanding of the physical interrelations.
+The bachelor's program offers a comprehensive overview of the fundamentals of physics and thereby provides access to the current fields of research such as elementary particle physics, astrophysics, quantum optics or solid-state physics.
+This is complemented by corresponding training in mathematics and the teaching of interdisciplinary qualifications such as writing of scientific texts, technical-scientific programming and presentation skills in German and English.
+Additionally, students acquire broad knowledge in the practical area of physics as well as in fields of other natural or engineering sciences as an area of special focus.

-The courses in the Bachelor's degree in Physics include:
+The courses in the bachelor’s program in Physics include:

 - Experimental physics